 Best For: TextNow is best for small business owners/employees that have an existing mobile phone they are no longer using that they’d like to use exclusively for handling calls and texts to/from their business phone number with TextNow.
 It’s also ideal for SMBs that have a higher call volume than other businesses exploring free phone numbers usually do, as well as those needing three-way calling and group texting.

-Though free business VoIP phone numbers have their advantages, their limited features mean that as your business grows, you may need to upgrade to a paid business phone solution.
+Though free VoIP phone numbers have their advantages, their limited features mean that as your business grows, you may need to upgrade to a paid business phone solution.